-Christmas Village in Philadelphia returns to LOVE Park through Christmas Eve.
+Beginning Thanksgving, the Christmas Village in Philadelphia returns to LOVE Park through Christmas Eve.
 The outdoor holiday market is modeled after the traditional Christmas Markets in Germany and features over 80 vendors selling hand-crafted goods.
-The Made in Philadelphia Holiday Market transforms Dilworth Park into a winter wonderland with more than 40 local artisans offering gifts and holiday foods through January 1.
+Nearby, the Made in Philadelphia Holiday Market transforms Dilworth Park into a winter wonderland with more than 40 local artisans offering gifts and holiday foods from November 23 through January 1.

 Deck the Alley features tours of the private historic homes on Elfreth’s Alley, America’s oldest continuously lived on street, as residents open their homes to the public for tours.
 Admission includes seasonal refreshments, colonial carolers, holiday stories and more.
 Take a Historic Houses of Fairmount Park Holiday Tour, A Very Philly Christmas, as the six Fairmount Park “Charms,” Cedar Grove, Laurel Hill Mansion, Lemon Hill, Mount Pleasant, Woodford and Strawberry Mansion, are dressed up with themes for the holidays, with special events and more.